Strong, Random field behavior of the Euclidean Dirac propagator

 The most restrictive bound on $G$ known to the author is that of Vafa and Witten \cite{VW} : \be |\bra \alpha |G|\beta \ket| \leq \frac{e^{-mR}}{m} \sqrt{\bra \alpha | \alpha \ket} \sqrt{\bra \beta | \beta \ket}. \ee Here $| \alpha \ket$ and $| \beta \ket$ are any two states of disjoint support, separated by a minimum distance $R$.
 The bound is remarkable for its generality: $A_{\mu}$ can be a random potential with no particular symmetry subject to the constraint that it is regular enough for $i\slashed{D}$ to be self-adjoint on a suitable function space.
 It establishes that $G$ cannot have unbounded growth in a strong magnetic field.

 The strong-field asymptotic behavior of $G$ is relevant to the extraction of non-perturbative information from the electroweak model.
 This renormalizable model with its $17+7$ adjustable parameters, including three massive Dirac neutrinos and their mixing, is a complete theory of the electroweak interaction.
 Perturbation expansions are reliable as long as the coupling constants remain small.
-Pertinent to this, is there a Landau pole \cite{000} when all charged fermions and bosons are included in the effective QED coupling constant at large scales?
+Do they?
+Is there a Landau pole \cite{000}?
 How does the renormalization group equation for the Higgs coupling behave when summed \cite{0000}?
 These are some of the questions perturbation theory cannot answer.
 The reader who wishes to avoid further discussion of the electroweak model may proceed to the paragraph beginning above Eq.(9).

 Whether it can be non-perturbatively quantized depends on the convergence of the unexpanded Euclidean functional integrals over all classical field configurations for the vacuum expectation value of its field operators.
 Integrating out the fermion degrees of freedom results in an effective action depending on 6 lepton and $3\times 6$ quark determinants from the neutral weak-current and $3+3\times3$ determinants from the charged weak-current, including color, that are functionals of the Higgs, Maxwell, $Z$ and $W$ fields \cite{Fry}.
 Sense can be made of these ill-defined determinants by regularization, renormalization, and the cancellation of their embedded chiral anomalies.
 When this is done there remain the functional integrals over the Higgs and gauge fields.
 The question has been asked whether any of these integrals converge \cite{Fry}.
 Assuming that the order of doing the integrals is arbitrary it was decided to integrate over the Maxwell field first.
 Convergence hinges on the growth of the QED one-loop effective action for large amplitude variations of $F_{\mu \nu}$ and hence $A_{\mu}$ provided QED decouples from the remainder of the electroweak model in this limit \cite{Fry}.
 Faster than quadratic growth in $F_{\mu \nu}$ would place in doubt whether any process can be calculated non-perturbatively in the electroweak model that includes dynamical fermions.
 Decoupling happens when the remainder of the electroweak model's effective action grows no faster than quadratically with $F_{\mu \nu}$.